mihirchronicles/themihirchronicles.github.io/src/content/notes/on-selective-skepticism.md

 draft: false
 path: "/notes/on-selective-skepticism"
 ---
 There is skepticism as a permanent attitude and there is selective skepticism.
-A distinciton has to be made.
-The latter is necessary in sound reasoning and discovery of truth, but permanently using it can damage our perception of the real-world.
+A distinction between both is necessary.
+Selective skepticism is necessary  in sound reasoning and discovery of truth.
+But being  permanent skeptics can damage our perception of the real-world.

 We shouldn't respond everything with doubt.
-However, there are situations where we should employ selective skepticism.
+There are situations where we should use selective skepticism.
 Selective skepticism is a useful tool when investigating the truth.
-It is used to find sufficient information to validate a hypothesis or an argument.
-We should be reluctant to accept any conclusions at face value especially when a premise is questionable or a premise being made by a questionable individual.
-This kind of healthy speticism is necessary.
+It is useful to find enough information to validate a hypothesis or an argument.
+We should be reluctant to accept any conclusions at face value.
+Especially when a premise is questionable.
+Or a premise is being made by a questionable individual.
+This kind of healthy skepticism is necessary.

 But skepticism as a permanent attitude can impair our perception of the real-world.
-Someone with this type of view will invalidate any sound reasoning or the reasoning process.
-The extreme skeptic will claim there is no standard for sound reasoning which will automatically reject any truth.
-The whole purpose of logic is essentially to discover the truth and not bothering with searching the truth can be deadly.
+Someone with this view will refuse to accept any sound reasoning.
+Or fail to understand the reasoning process.
+The extreme skeptic will claim there is no standard for sound reasoning so he or she will reject any truth.
+The whole purpose of logic is to discover the truth.
+It can be deadly if an individual does not bother to search for truth.

 So, what should we do?
 Besides, being a selective skeptic, we can strive to be an optimist.
 But be aware of naive optimism.
 A naive optimist is someone who makes positive estimates without sufficient evidence.
 This represents an illogical position because a naive optimist acts out of prejudice.
-Their mind is already made up about a particular matter before it has been fully encountered and seriously engaged with.
+Their mind is already made up about a particular matter before they have engaged in other alternatives.
 Being a naive optimist clouds our observation if we ignore reality.

 Embrace reality and seek to improve it.
-This can be done by keeping our minds open to a variety of possibilities.
-A narrow-minded person will refuse to consider alternatives because they do not meet prejudiced assumptions.
+We can fix problems by keeping our minds open to various possibilities.
+A narrow-minded person will not consider alternatives because they do not meet their assumptions.
 An open-minded person will seek all possible alternatives and relevant information.

 Being a permanent skeptic, naive optimist, or narrow-minded will cloud our observations.
-So what shall we do?
+So what must we do?
 Do what scientists do: _strive for objectivity_.
 Scientists try to describe the world as it is, not as they want it to be.
-Selective skeptics will seek to answer _whys_ and _hows_ questions by using method of scientific integrity.
+Selective skeptics will seek to answer _whys_ and hows questions by using method of scientific integrity.

 A sound reasoning can eliminate all prejudices by deploying selective skepticism in necessary situations.

+Selective skepticism and sound reasoning can eliminate all prejudices in necessary situations.

 > There are in fact two things: science and opinion; the former begets knowledge, the latter ignorance. — Hippocrates